-VPTL's comprehensive, multidimensional approach to advancing Digital Learning is driven by robust and iterative collaborations across its specialized teams.
+VPTL's comprehensive, multidimensional approach to advancing Digital Learning is driven by robust and iterative collaboration across its specialized teams.

 Serving as a resource center for faculty, instructors and teaching assistants, the Academic Technology Solutions Lab provides consultation and equipment to support the use of technology to improve teaching, learning and research at Stanford.

 The Technology & Services group evaluates and supports digital learning environments such as online course delivery platforms.
 This group runs and builds features for Lagunita, the next-generation open-source learning platform as well as oversees the Canvas learning management system.